bioinformatics-ua/dicoogle-learning-pack/_docs/debugging.md

      └── ...
 ```

-Basically, we are preparing a working directory for debugging purposes, containing only the necessary plugins (don't forget all the plugins!).
+Basically, we are preparing a working directory for debugging purposes, containing only the necessary plugins (don't forget the plugins!).
 If some data is needed, include it as well.
 We also do not need dicoogle.jar because we'll be using the source code directly to build and run the respective class files.

 Open the source code's root folder with Visual Studio Code.
 Then, include the root folders of each plugin by adding them to your workspace (see the screenshot below).
 In this example, we will load two plugins that extend Dicoogle with web services: [`dicoogle-nifti`](https://github.com/Enet4/dicoogle-nifti) and [`dicoogle-list`](https://github.com/Enet4/dicoogle-list).